kentabf/optimizing-selenium/README.md

-##
+##  Project
 I built a web scraper with Python's Selenium library, I implemented it as a multithreaded scraper.
-This project answers the very simple question - what's the optimum threadcount?
+This project answers the simple question - what's the optimum threadcount?

 ### Background